lookbook-hq/lookbook/README.md

 - Resizable preview window for responsive testing
 - Highlighted preview source code and HTML output
 - Add notes via comments in the preview file (markdown supported)
-- Auto-updating UI when component or preview files are updated
+- Auto-updating UI when component or preview files are updated _(Rails v6.0+ only)_
-- Supports 'hidden' previews and examples
+- Hide, group and rename preview examples using comment tags
-- Works with standard the ViewComponent preview system
+- Fully compatible with standard the ViewComponent preview system

 ## Lookbook demo